tenderlove/tenderjit/README.md

 # TenderJIT

-TenderJIT is an experimental JIT compile for Ruby that is written in Ruby.
+TenderJIT is an experimental JIT compiler for Ruby that is written in Ruby.
 It's design is highly based off [YJIT](https://github.com/shopify/yjit).

 ## Using TenderJIT